Robert Arevalo

-Robert Ylagan Arevalo (/tl/; born Robert Francisco Ylagan; May 6, 1938 – August 10, 2023) was a Filipino actor and director.
+Robert Ylagan Arevalo (/tl/; born Robert Francisco Ylagan; May 6, 1938 – August 10, 2023) was a Filipino actor, news presenter, and director.

 Early life

 Robert Arevalo was born as Robert Francisco Ylagan in Dumaguete, Negros Oriental on May 6, 1938.
 He was the son of Filipino film actor, composer, and musician Tito Arevalo and Guadalupe Francisco.
 His uncles included actor and director Angel Esmeralda, who was the father of actor Jay Ilagan, Gerardo de León, who was a national artist and an award-winning movie director, and actor and director Conrado Conde.
 He was also an uncle of actress Liberty Ilagan.
 He attended the Legarda Elementary School, San Beda College and Ateneo de Manila where he studied Business Administration.

 Career

 Arevalo first began acting as a drama actor for Premiere Productions.
 His major screen debut was in Gerardo de Leon's Huwag Mo Akong Limutin (1960), which was banned by censors for perceived immoral themes.
 He later worked for an advertising agency and managed Channel 5 until the early 1970s.
 In 1977, Arevalo directed and starred in the action film Hubad Na Bayani (lit.
 'Naked Hero'), which garnered him the first Catholic Mass Media Awards for Best Scriptwriter and Best Picture.

 Aside from acting, Arevalo also served as the anchor of ABS-CBN's news bulletin Balita Ngayon along with Mel Tiangco.
 This followed after the station resumed broadcasting following the People Power Revolution in 1986, and lasted until the program's replacement by TV Patrol in 1987.